marcusoftnet/marcusoftnet.github.io/_posts/2015-06-18-ca--minutes-on-strategic-plans.md

 * ca 15 minutes on root cause analysis
 * ca 10 minutes on effective meetings

+Please read the reason and ideas behind the [entire series in the first post](/2015/06/new-series-marcus-on-business.html).

 <a name='more'></a>

 First of all I realized that we often miss the "where we are today" part of doing a strategic plan, so I have a little discussion about that in the presentation.